Spokane Public Schools

 School district in Washington, U.S.

 Spokane Public Schools (District No. 81) is a public school district in Spokane County, Washington, and serves the city of Spokane.
-The district includes oversight and administration of seven high schools, six middle schools, and 34 elementary schools.
-Specialized programming focuses on alternative learning opportunities for intelligently gifted children, as well as those that experience moderate to severe emotional and/or physical disabilities, are homeless, or experiencing the Spokane Public Schools system through the Foreign Exchange Program.
+The district includes oversight and administration of seven high schools, 9 middle schools, and 34 elementary schools.
+Specialized programming focuses on alternative learning opportunities for highly capable children, as well as those that experience moderate to severe emotional and/or physical disabilities, are homeless, or experiencing the Spokane Public Schools system through the Foreign Exchange Program.
+Spokane Public Schools also offers Bilingual and Montessori schools.

+It includes the vast majority of Spokane, most of Town and Country, and a portion of Spokane Valley.

 Demographics

 In 2012 the largest groups of students who spoke languages other than English were Russian (530), Marshallese (370), and Spanish (360)-speakers, respectively.
 In 2006 the school district began receiving large numbers of ethnic Marshallese.
 The school system created the Marshallese 101 outreach and training program to combat truancy and address issues related to frequent address changes, staying with extended family, and other issues related to Marshallese culture.